Yusuf Bey: Soul Beat era

-By the mid-1980s Bey appeared regularly on a local Oakland Soul Beat cable television lecture program, True Solutions, during which Bey broadcast his hour-long sermons every week on station KSBT.
-On the program Bey also promoted the bakery, and frequently expounded on the need for the economic self-reliance and "knowledge of self" of African-Americans, whom he lectured the audience as being the "Original Man", a racially charged idea deriving from Nation of Islam doctrine.
-Bey repeated the NOI doctrine of Yakub, which proposed that the non-black races were the result of a 6,000-year-old genetic experiment, in a mythic black utopia on the Arabian peninsula, which "peopled the world with "blue-eyed devils."
-Bey even went as far in his sermons as to proclaim repeatedly that the black man "is God," essentially avatars of Allah.
-The white man, Bey proclaimed, "is the Devil."
+By the mid-1980s, Bey appeared regularly on a local Oakland Soul Beat cable television lecture program, True Solutions, during which he broadcast his hour-long sermons every week on station KSBT.
+On the program Bey also promoted the bakery and frequently expounded on the need for the economic self-reliance and "knowledge of self" of African-Americans, whom he lectured the audience as being the "Original Man", a racially charged idea deriving from Nation of Islam doctrine.
+Bey repeated the NOI doctrine of Yakub, which teaches that the non-black races are the result of a 6,000-year-old genetic experiment conducted in a mythic black utopia on the Arabian peninsula, which "peopled the world with "blue-eyed devils."
+Bey even went as far as to proclaim repeatedly in his sermons that the black man "is God," essentially avatars of Allah, and the white man "is the Devil."

 Death of Akbar Bey

 In 1994, Yusuf's son Akbar Bey was shot four times and killed by a local drug dealer associate outside the old Omni nightclub near the corner of Shattuck Avenue and 50th Street.
 Court records showed the pathologist's conclusion that Akbar Bey was high on heroin or morphine at the time of his death.
 An Oakland police lieutenant described Akbar Bey as "a little street thug" once seen well-armed and wearing a bulletproof vest in a blatant show of force to the police.
 Three months before his killing, Akbar Bey had been charged with felony counts of carrying a concealed weapon and evading the police, resulting in a car chase and crash at 44th Street and Market Street.

-In 1994, Bey ran unsuccessfully for mayor of Oakland, California.

 Crimes of Nedir and Abaz Bey

-On March 4, 1994, followers and self-proclaimed "adopted" sons of Bey (they were never legally adopted), Nedir Bey and Abaz Bey were involved in the torture and beating of a Nigerian home-seller in an apartment on the 500 block of 24th Street in Oakland, involving a real estate deal.
+On March 4, 1994, followers and self-proclaimed "adopted" sons of Bey (they were never legally adopted), Nedir Bey and Abaz Bey were involved in the torture and beating of a Nigerian home-seller in an apartment on the 500 block of 24th Street in Oakland over a real estate deal.
 The complex served as a compound for the Bey organization.
 The two Beys and two other men were charged with felony counts of assault, robbery, and false imprisonment.
 A year later, following a plea deal, Nedir Bey served six months of home detention, and Abaz Bey got eight months' home detention.

 Primarily through lobbying and orchestrating by Nedir, who was the public face of the Bey organization, Yusuf Bey cultivated the patronage of Oakland's civic, political, and religious leaders.
-In 1994 he ran unsuccessfully for mayor against then-incumbent Oakland Mayor Elihu Harris, gaining 5% of the vote.
+In 1994, he ran unsuccessfully for mayor against then-incumbent Oakland Mayor Elihu Harris, gaining 5% of the vote.